 The first requirement in the suggestion of a potential suspect for any crime is that they have a demonstrable proximity to the area of said crime.
 In the case of Bedford Square and Norman Shaw North we can, with confidence, place Bond between 50 and 100 yards from both crime scenes in advance of those crimes.
 We know he was almost certainly passing Shelley House regularly in the 1870s and travelling along the embankment so again he is passing within yards of a number of crime scenes before the event.
 He knew those areas and had a connection to them.

 Somebody once tried to 'geographically profile' where 'Jack' lived, I believe they drew lines on a map connecting the crime scenes in Whitechapel and decided he lived in Flower and Dean Street, pure guesswork, pseudo-science.
 To use 'geographic profiling' properly you must have a suspect otherwise it is totally meaningless.
 Once a suspect is in place you can test them against locations and timings.
 In the modern world, CCTV, DNA and phone records provide accurate information, making people's whereabouts much easier to pinpoint.

 Eastney 8th July 1878

 Bond was called on for his expert opinion when John Warrington was indicted for the murder of his wife at Eastney, Portsmouth.
-Eventually, it was decided that she had killed herself by cutting her own throat and Warrington was acquitted, but some of the evidence given by the participants is quite interesting.
-For instance, one of the witnesses went to the Warrington house immediately after the woman's throat was cut and was shown the knife used.
+Eventually, it was decided that she had killed herself by cutting her own throat and Warrington was acquitted.
+One of the witnesses went to the Warrington house immediately after Mrs Warrington's throat was cut and was shown the knife used.
 He felt the blade of the knife and said to Warrington, 'you have a nice sharp edge here, Jack'.

 The Richmond Murder 2nd March 1879